News & Articles

 Fatalism is the new religion when it comes to guns and national security.

-Our only answer seems to be taller fences and more security in our homes and public spaces and the freedom to pack heat.
+Our only answer seems to be taller fences and more security in our homes and public spaces, with the freedom to pack heat.
 The innocence of children has been lost.
-And by our inaction to address these problems we’re teaching that fatalism to a whole new generation.
+And by our inaction in addressing these problems, we’re teaching that fatalism to a whole new generation.
 Our only action has been inaction.

 We remain scared of our own shadow, armed to the teeth.
-Toss in a cloudy definition of the Second Amendment and I worry we will again avoid the discussion entirely.
+Toss in a cloudy definition of the Second Amendment, and I worry that we will again avoid the discussion entirely.

-Instead of acknowledging that we’re held hostage by fear we arm ourselves in the delusion that we can be safe.
+Instead of acknowledging that we’re held hostage by fear, we arm ourselves in the delusion that we can be safe.
 Brothers shoot little brothers by mistake.
 Hunters with anxious trigger fingers shoot their friends by mistake.
-Loners lost in worlds eerily devoid of empathy shoot innocents deemed mistakenly as enemies.
+Loners lost in worlds eerily devoid of empathy shoot innocents mistakenly deemed enemies.

-Only in America can there be a mass killing and gun and ammo sales go up.
-The internet hums with conspiracy theories and the apocalypse becomes acceptable as long as you have enough ammo to fend off the angry hordes.
+Only in America can there be a mass killing after which gun and ammo sales go up.
+The internet hums with conspiracy theories, and the apocalypse becomes acceptable as long as you have enough ammo to fend off the angry hordes.
 But there are no hordes, no armed immigrants massing at the border.
 We’re held hostage by the gun lobby and armed loners lost in worlds eerily devoid of empathy.

 Damn the Second Amendment.
-Written at a time when it took nearly a minute to reload a musket, the Founders never imagined a nutty kid attacking a school full of children dressed in combat gear and armed with semi-automatic weapons and 400 rounds of ammo in 30-round clips.
-Believe me, if the Founders had faced such utter destruction on the battlefields of Lexington and York there would likely be additional language, more specific language, in that particular amendment.
+Writing it at a time when it took nearly a minute to reload a musket, the Founders never imagined a nutty kid dressed in combat gear and armed with semi-automatic weapons and 400 rounds of ammo in 30-round clips attacking a school full of children.
+Believe me, if the Founders had faced such utter destruction on the battlefields of Lexington and York, there would likely be additional language, more specific language, in that particular amendment.